Neemuch: Rail

-Neemuch is an important broad gauge railway station of Ajmer — Ratlam route.
+Neemuch is an important broad gauge railway station of the Ajmer — Ratlam route.
 Neemuch railway station was constructed by the British in 1880.
 It has direct links to Ratlam, Ujjain via Nagda and Kota and Bundi in Rajasthan via Chittorgarh.
 It is about 140 km from Ratlam and 60 km from Chittorgarh by rail and road.

-A demand for a separate rail line from Neemuch via Jawad, Singoli (two Tehsil headquarters) to Kota has been raised by its people and representatives that will reduce the distance between Neemuch and Kota by about 40 km and a survey was also passed by former Rail Minister Mallikarjun Kharge in his interim rail budget in 2014.
+A demand for a separate rail line from Neemuch via Jawad, Singoli (Tehsil headquarters) to Kota has been raised by its people and representatives that will reduce the distance between Neemuch and Kota by about 40 km and a survey was also passed by former Rail Minister Mallikarjun Kharge in his interim rail budget in 2014.

 Road

 Neemuch has a network of district roads and National Highway 79 connecting with other cities of this district, Madhya Pradesh state and neighbouring Rajasthan state.
 NH 79 links it to Ajmer, Chittor and Ratlam of MP.
 The state highway connects the city with Udaipur in Rajasthan via Chhoti Sadri.
 Except for the national highway, district roads going to Singoli and Manasa are maintained by state PWD where as the city roads are maintained by the municipal council.

 The roads within the CRPF area are maintained by the central government.
 This city has one bus stand.